gemini64/a1-llm/README.md

 # A1 LLM

 ## Contents
 - `analysis_tasks/*`: JSON/MD language analysis tasks.
-Used during the automated evaluation process.
+Used for automated eval.
-- `datasets/*`: Contains utility scripts to reshape and select data from various sources.
+- `datasets/*`: Contains utility scripts to reformat and select data from various data-sources.
 - `inventories/*`: Markdown/plain-text language inventories.
-They are provided in various formats including: as linguistic items, as lingustic constraints, plus some variants (e.g. with or without syntax constraints).
+These are provided in various formats: as list of morphological and syntactical items, as lingustic constraints, plus variants (e.g. w/w-out syntax constraints, w/w-out constraints on verbs...).
-- `schemas/*`: JSON schemas describing various linguistic objects.
-These are used to validate automated analysis data.
+- `schemas/*`: JSON Schemas describing various linguistic objects.
+Used to validate analysis data.
-- `tools/*`: External binary tools (generated upon project setup).
+- `tools/*`: External binary tools (this directory is created upon project setup).
 - `paraphrase.py`: Paraphrase script.
 Used to paraphrase texts.
 Available for all languages, both full-text and sentence-wise.
 See the CLI interface for additional details.
 - `eval.py`: Evaluation script.
-Takes a set of texts, a set of linguistic analysis tasks (these are language specific), annotates the input's content, then validates it using a rule-based approach.
+Takes a set of texts, a set of linguistic analysis tasks (language specific), annotates the input's content (using an LLM), then validates it using a rule-based approach.
 See the CLI interface for additional details.
 - `parsers.py`: Parsers to validate analysis data.
 Available for EN/IT and based on the respective inventories.
 - `pos_tagger.py`: A python module that defines a part-of-speech tagger (supports various languages and tagging methods).
-- `agent_tools.py`: This module defines various data parsers chainable with LangChain runnables.
-Basically it contains mehtods used to parse and extract data from a Langchain LLM invocation.
+- `agent_tools.py`: This module defines various data parsers chainable with langchain runnables.
+Basically it contains functions used to parse and extract data from LLM chain invokes.
-- `fetch_irregular_verbs.py`: An utility script to collect a list of irregular italian verbs from Wikitionary.
+- `fetch_irregular_verbs.py`: (utility script) to collect a list of irregular italian verbs from Wikitionary.
-- `tag_sentences.py`: An utility script to quickly test available POS tagging methods.
+- `tag_sentences.py`: (utility script) to quickly test available POS tagging methods.
 - `udpipe2_client.py`: This is the python UDPipe-2 client.
-Some functionalities have been added to fit our POS tagging output format requirements.
+Some functions have been added to fit our POS tagging output format requirements.
-- `install.sh`: Simple install script.
-Sets up the python environment, installs requirements and generates the prompt lists for all languages.
+- `install.sh`: Project install script.
+Sets up the python environment, installs requirements and fetches external tools.
 - `collect_paraphrases.sh`: A bash script to batch collect paraphrases and evaluations.
 Various configuration parameters are available.
 See the source for additional info.

 ## Project setup